elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 ## Who Is This Book For?

-This book is written for web developers that already have _some_ existing experience with web programming.
+This book is written for web developers who already have _some_ existing experience with web programming.
 The goal is for the book to be a practical introduction to building a project with functional web programming languages like Elixir and Elm.